clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

   * 4_train.lua
   * 5_test.lua

-A top script, doall.lua, is also provided to run the complete procedure at once.
+A top script, `doall.lua`, is also provided to run the complete procedure at once.

+At the end of each section, I propose a couple of exercises, which are mostly intended to make you modify the code, and get a good idea of the effect of each parameter on the global procedure.
+Although the exercises are proposed at the end of each section, they should be done after you've read the complete tutorial, as they (almost) all require you to run the `doall.lua` script, to get training results.

+The complete dataset is big, and we don't have time to play with the full set in this short tutorial session.
+The script `doall.lua` comes with a `-size` flag, which you should set to `small`, to only use 10,000 training samples.

 The example scripts provided are quite verbose, on purpose.
 Instead of relying on opaque classes, dataset creation and the training loop are basically exposed right here.
 Although a bit challenging at first, it should help new users quickly become independent, and able to tweak the code for their own problems.

-On top of the scripts above, I provide an extra script, A_slicing.lua, which should help you understand how tensor/arry slicing works in Torch.
+On top of the scripts above, I provide an extra script, `A_slicing.lua`, which should help you understand how tensor/arry slicing works in Torch (if you're a Matlab user, you should be familiar with the contept, then it's just a matter of syntax).

 Step 1: Data
 ------------

-The code for this section is in *1_data.lua*.
+The code for this section is in `1_data.lua`.
 Run it like this:

 ```bash
 torch -i 1_data.lua